Gold Level Sponsor - SC Horsemen's Council

 Silver Level Sponsor - SC Upstate Equine Council

-4-H Horse Project members ages 16-18 are eligible to serve as a liasion for the SC 4-H Horse Program.
+4-H Horse Project members ages 16-18 are eligible to serve as a liaison for the SC 4-H Horse Program.
 Ambassadors meet with other youth horse clubs, horse councils and associations, and political figures in the state of South Carolina to promote the program, strengthen its membership, and generate support.

 Creative Contests allow youth to express their love of horses in a variety of creative formats.
 Contest options may include posters, drawings, painting, photography, crafts, woodworking, sewing, poetry, and essays.